tactipus/gitdorker-improved-documentation/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
-Lastly, in order to utilize GitDorker, a github personal access token must be created and utilized using the “-t” or “-tf” switch if using multiple tokens.
+Lastly, in order to utilize GitDorker, a github personal access token must be created and utilized using the `-t` or `-tf` switch if using multiple tokens.
 You may follow the documentation below to create your own access token.

 ## Usage
 For more detail on how to use GitDorker along with potential use cases, go here: https://medium.com/@obheda12/gitdorker-a-new-tool-for-manual-github-dorking-and-easy-bug-bounty-wins-92a0a0a6b8d5

 For a full detailed look of use cases and how to use GitDorker's most updated features please see the BlackHat Presentation below: